chanhosuh/resume/resume.md

 - **PhD**, University of California at Davis, mathematics, Dec 2007
 - **MS**, Rutgers, mathematical finance, Jan 2014

-# Highlights

-- Built and maintained production systems handling large amounts of funds
-- Worked in multiple jobs with strong testing culture

 # Employment
 - **Curve DAO**\
-  April 2022 - ongoing, *Grant recipient, risk team*
+  April 2022 - current, *Researcher*
+    - Optimize pool parameters for increased fee revenue and better risk levels.
+    - Build out services and tools to help the DAO and participating protocols assess pool performance and risks.
-    - Identify and assess risks to Curve stakeholders for gauge emissions voting.
+    - Identify risks to Curve stakeholders for gauge emissions voting.
-    - Advise on smart contract security for due diligence on protocols impacting Curve.

 - **APY Finance**\
-  Aug 2020 - current, *Lead engineer, smart contracts and backend services*
+  Aug 2020 - Aug 2022, *Lead engineer, smart contracts and backend services*
     - Created and deployed contracts controlling $80M TVL (Solidity and Ethers/Hardhat).
     - Architected unique system to securely manage and valuate a portfolio of Convex positions.
-    - Possess in-depth knowledge of Curve and Convex protocols.
     - Created and maintained backend calculations and REST services.

 - **Capital One**\
   Apr 2019 - Nov 2020, *Senior engineer / tech lead*
-    - As hands-on lead for Python-based access to data lake, planned roadmap, created work items, established best practices in coding and testing.
+    - As hands-on lead for Python-based data lake access, planned roadmap, created work items, established best practices in coding and testing.
     - Collaborated cross-functionally with data scientists and ML group to craft requirements for diverse environments from laptops to distributed clusters.